suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 ## Delegation Chains {#ovr-delegation}

-Delegation Chains allow a Recipient to validate intermediate Update Authorities against long-term a Trust Anchor.
-These are lists of CWTs, where the first in the list is signed by a Trust Anchor.
+Delegation Chains allow a Recipient to establish a chain of trust from a Trust Anchor to the signer of a manifest by validating delegation claims.
+Each delegation claim is a {{rfc8392}} CBOR Web Tokens (CWTs).
+The first claim in each list is signed by a Trust Anchor.
+Each subsequent claim in a list is signed by the public key claimed in the preceding list element.
+The last element in each list claims a public key that can be used to verify a signature in the Authentication Block ({{ovr-auth}}).

 See {{delegation-info}} for more detail.

 ## Authentication Block {#ovr-auth}

-The Authentication Block contains one or more COSE authentication blocks.
+The Authentication Block contains a bstr-wrapped [SUIT_Digest](#SUIT_Digest) and one or more {{rfc8152}} CBOR Object Signing and Encryption (COSE) authentication blocks.
 These blocks are one of:

 * COSE_Sign_Tagged
 * COSE_Sign1_Tagged
 * COSE_Mac_Tagged
 * COSE_Mac0_Tagged

-The payload element in each of these COSE elements is a SUIT_Digest {{SUIT_Digest}}.
+Each of these objects is used in detached payload mode.
+The payload is the bstr-wrapped SUIT_Digest.

 See {{authentication-info}} for more detail.